 This course explores worship in an overview that highlights but is not limited to the “Sunday morning worship service”.
 It considers the theological, biblical and historical underpinnings of Christian worship, the significance of the integration of “intensive” and “extensive” worship, individual and corporate worship, the sacraments and current worship issues and trends.
 The format of the course further seeks to “open the arts” in the art of worship in appreciation and celebration of our Creator-God.

-Everyday we hear that the church as it was known in the late 20th century is gone.
-In its place is growing a church where people are looking for depth and meaning, families are needing to rest (even from church) on Sundays, outreach may bring more meaning than worship, and the Bible too often gets left on the sidelines.
-How do we support individuals and grow communities where faith formation in all its manifestations deepens everyone’s experience of the Holy?
+Every day we hear that the church as it was known in the late 20th century is gone.
+A church is growing in its place where people are looking for depth and meaning, families are needing to rest (even from church) on Sundays, outreach may bring more meaning than worship, and the Bible too often gets left on the sidelines.
+How do we support individuals and families, and grow communities where faith formation and spiritual practices in all their manifestations deepen everyone’s experience of the Holy?
 This class is a part of the conversation.
-The resources provided are readily available for nurturing all ages of faithful Christians.
+The resources listed are readily available for nurturing all ages of faithful Christians.

 - Facilitator: Valerie Coe Lowder